drfuzzi/INF2009_SoundAnalytics/README.md

 1. Raspberry Pi 4 with Raspbian OS installed.
 2. MicroSD card (16GB or more recommended).
 3. USB keyboard, mouse, and monitor.
-4. USB or 3.5mm microphone compatible with Raspberry Pi.
+4. USB microphone compatible with Raspberry Pi.
 5. Internet connectivity (Wi-Fi or Ethernet).
 6. Basic knowledge of Python and Linux commands.